Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel and robust approach to detect loop closures for \lidar{}-based \slam{} and provide a 3D alignment between the detected closures.
-Our method relies on the density-preserving BEV projection of \maps{} generated using local odometry estimates.
-We treat the local \ground{} as a common reference plane across revisits and align the \maps{} such that the \ground{} coincides with the \xy{} of the \map{}'s reference frame.
-This allows a consistent \bev{} projection across multiple mobile platforms having different motion profiles of the \lidar{}.
-We detect ORB feature descriptors on the \bev{} projections and perform a self-similarity pruning of these feature descriptors to avoid false closures due to scene similarities in repetitive environments.
+In this paper, we present a novel and robust approach to detect loop closures for \lidar{}-based \slam{} and provide 3D alignments between the detected closures.
+Our method leverages a density-preserving bird's-eye-view projection of \maps{} generated from local odometry estimates.
+We use the local \ground{} as a common reference plane across revisits and align the \maps{} such that the \ground{} coincides with the \xy{} of the \map{}'s reference frame.
+This ensures a consistent \bev{} representation across diverse mobile platforms with varying \lidar{} motion profiles.
+We extract ORB feature descriptors on these \bev{} projections and apply a self-similarity pruning strategy to reduce incorrect closures in repetitive environments.

-We implemented and extensively evaluated our approach on several public and self-recorded datasets, having various \lidar{} sensors recorded from different mobile platforms.
-We also compare our approach against other \sota{} baselines.
-These experiments demonstrate the accuracy and effectiveness of our approach in detecting loop closures in various urban environments across \lidars{} with different scanning patterns and \fov{}s.
-We also show the usefulness of our approach in detecting long-term loop closures across multiple sessions recorded with different \lidars{}.
-We release our software as open-source for further use by the community to drive forward the research on place recognition and loop closures in \slam{}.
+We implement and extensively evaluate our approach on several public and self-recorded datasets featuring different \lidar{} sensors mounted on various mobile platforms.
+We compare our method with \sota{} baselines and demonstrate its effectiveness in detecting loop closures in diverse urban settings across \lidar{} sensors with different scanning patterns and fields of view.
+Furthermore, we illustrate the capability of our approach to detect long-term loop closures across multiple sessions.
+Finally, our runtime evaluations indicate the real-time feasibility of our approach.

+To facilitate further research on place recognition and loop closure detection in \lidar{}-\slam{}, we release our software as open-source.

+\begin{dci} The author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article. \end{dci}

+\begin{funding} This work has partially been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy, EXC-2070 -- 390732324 -- PhenoRob, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under STA~1051/5-1 within the FOR 5351~(AID4Crops), by the European Union’s Horizon Europe research and innovation programme under grant agreement No~101070405~(DigiForest), and by the German Federal Ministry of Research, Technology and Space~(BMFTR) under the Robotics Institute Germany~(RIG). \end{funding}